toto/homebridge-aircontrol-mini/README.md

 Configured as part of your homebridge configuration.

 You need to configure the `name` of your accessory.
-Optionally you can configure the level using `co2_warning_level` on which the CO2 is detected as abnormal (default 1000ppm).
+Optionally you can configure the level using `co2_warning_level` on which the CO2 is detected as abnormal (default 1200ppm, same as red LED level according to the device manual).
 This needs to be a Number.

 In addition to this you need to connect the device to your machine running homebridge.